-- 8.1 ELIGIBILITY: Regular full-time employees and eligible part-time employees regularly scheduled to work twenty-two and one half (221⁄2) or more hours per week will receive sick leave benefits in accordance with this Section after three months of employment and may use the hours available in their accrual balance. - 8.2 INCIDENTAL SICK DAYS: Eligible employees shall be paid for up to ten (10) scheduled workdays per calendar year for which they do not report to work as a consequence of illness or injury or sick dependent, with prior supervisor approval, for family emergency. - (a) To receive compensation for incidental sick days, employees must notify their supervisor before the start of the shift for which they will not report that they will not be able to report to work and must submit a completed absence form. - (b) In the first year of employment, or upon transfer to full-time status, employees will receive a prorated sick leave balance after three months of service. - (c) On the January 1 immediately following hire date and each January 1 thereafter, eligible full-time employees shall have ten (10) occasional sick days; eligible part-time employees shall have a pro rata number of sick days based on the number of hours worked during the preceding calendar year. - 8.3 SHORT-TERM DISABILITY: Eligible employees may receive up to 130 work-days of Short-term disability (STD) pay within a two-year period from the Company, while certified disabled by a doctor, are unable to work and are qualified for state disability, or workers' compensation disability benefits.
-While on medical leave, total pay for eligible employees will be 70% of normal base pay.
-This is a combination of Company short-term disability pay and state disability pay or workers' compensation.
-For sales personnel covered by a commission plan, base pay is defined as their weekly base pay plus a weekly average of their actual commission earned in the prior year.
+- 8.1 ELIGIBILITY: Regular full-time employees and eligible part-time employees regularly scheduled to work twenty-two and one half (221⁄2) or more hours per week will receive sick leave benefits in accordance with this Section after one month of employment and may use the hours available in their accrual balance. - 8.2 INCIDENTAL SICK DAYS: Eligible employees shall be paid for up to ten (10) scheduled workdays per payroll fiscal year for which they do not report to work as a consequence of illness or injury or sick dependent, with prior supervisor approval, for family emergency. - (a) To receive compensation for incidental sick days, employees must notify their supervisor before the start of the shift for which they will not report that they will not be able to report to work and must submit a completed absence form. - (b) In the first year of employment, or upon transfer to full-time status, employees will receive a prorated sick leave balance after -one month of service. - (c) At the beginning of the fiscal year immediately following hire date and at the beginning of each payroll fiscal year thereafter, eligible full-time employees shall have ten (10) occasional sick days; eligible part-time employees shall have a pro rata number of sick days based on the number of hours worked. - (d) Part time employees will be eligible for pro-rata incidental sick leave pursuant to this section, as of the beginning of each payroll fiscal year, if they work an average of twenty-two and one half (22.5) hours per week during the prior twelve (12) month period, used to determine health benefit eligibility during open enrollment.

+8.3 SHORT-TERM DISABILITY: Eligible employees may receive up to 25 weeks of Short-term disability (STD) pay, subject to approval by the plan administrator, within an 18 month period from the Company, while certified disabled by a doctor, are unable to work and are qualified for state disability. - Eligibility and maximum benefit period is determined by the Publisher's STD plan administrator.
+While on medical leave, total pay for eligible employees will be sixty 60% percent of normal base pay.
+This is a combination of Company short-term disability pay and state disability pay..
+For sales personnel covered by a commission plan, base pay is defined as their weekly base pay plus a weekly average of their direct sales commission earned in the prior year.

-At the employee's option, available vacation pay can be integrated with Extended Sick Leave pay at the rate of one (1) or two (2) days per week.
+At the employee's option, available incidental sick days and/or vacation pay can be used to supplement STD pay, not to exceed 100% of base pay.
 Incidental Sick Leave or vacation pay can be used for time preceding the employee's eligibility date for disability pay and Extended Sick Leave pay.

-8.4 LONG-TERM DISABILITY: Eligible employees whose qualifying illness or injury exceeds six (6) months are eligible to apply for long-term disability benefits through the Publisher's insurance carrier.
+8.4 LONG-TERM DISABILITY: Eligible employees whose qualifying illness or injury exceeds a 180-day waiting period from the first day of disability before LTD begins, are eligible to apply for long-term disability benefits through the Publisher's insurance carrier.
 Eligibility for long-term disability benefits and the maximum benefit period are determined by the insurance carrier.
-Long-term disability benefits are integrated with other disability payments including State Disability, Workers' Compensation and Social Security to provide forty (40) percent of an employee's base pay.
+Long-term disability benefits are integrated with other disability payments including State Disability, Workers' Compensation and Social Security to provide fifty (50) percent of an employee's base pay.